renovate-bot/googleapis-_-mcp-toolbox-sdk-go/core/README.md

 > [!IMPORTANT]
 > You don't need to modify tool configurations to bind parameter values.

+# Using with Orchestration Frameworks

+To see how the MCP Toolbox Go SDK works with orchestration frameworks, check out the end-to-end examples in the [/samples/](https://github.com/googleapis/mcp-toolbox-sdk-go/tree/main/core/samples) folder.

 # Contributing

 Contributions are welcome!
 Please refer to the [DEVELOPER.md](./DEVELOPER.md)